 Barringer H.S.
 Students Graduate from NJ Carpenters Union Pre-Apprenticeship Program Via 311 Fellowship Initiative

-NEWARK, NJ, UNITED STATES, August 23, 2022 /EINPresswire.com/ -- Seven Barringer High School students recently graduated from an eight-week pre-apprenticeship program in carpentry under the direction of the Eastern Atlantic States Regional Council of Carpenters (EASRCC).
+NEWARK, NEW JERSEY, UNITED STATES, August 24, 2022 /EINPresswire.com/ -- Seven Barringer High School students recently graduated from an eight-week pre-apprenticeship program in carpentry under the direction of the Eastern Atlantic States Regional Council of Carpenters (EASRCC).

 The program introduces students to a carpentry career through job placement with union contractors and a favorable entry into the official union apprenticeship program.
 The 311 Credential program identifies students who exhibit an interest and aptitude in the trades and offers them a route to develop those skills through a real-world setting and classroom instruction.